CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 - select and filter by id
 - hint: simple select and filter by ID

-STRETCH GOAL (OPTIONAL) : If you get a request of /customers/notanumber (anything that isn't a number) it should return an HTTP 400 bad request.
+OPTIONAL STRETCH GOAL : If you get a request of /customers/notanumber (anything that isn't a number) it should return an HTTP 400 bad request.

 ### LESSON 2 : LIKE, WHATEVER

 So, now we're going to deal with one of the most common issues with hotel databases: the guest's name being misspelled.

-So, "Hilary Clinten" is added to the database.
-She calls up on the phone asking about her reservation and spells her name correctly on the phone.
+So, "Hilary Clinten" is added to the database by booking agent #1.
+She calls up on the phone asking about her reservation and booking agent #2 spells her name correctly on the phone.
 The hotel staff knows what *some of her name* sounds like but not all of it and they want to find her as a customer on the system.

-For this problem where we want to search in *part* of a string we use the LIKE command:
+For this problem where we want to search for rows where a column matches *part* of a string we use the LIKE command:

 ```sql
 select * from customers where surname like '%lint%';
 ```

 It will search the `surname` string on each row for the substring `lint`, and return true for the ones where it is part of the string.
-The substring is matched insensitively with the actual data - meaning that it makes no difference if the stored value is upper case and the provided substring is lower case.
+The substring is matched *case insensitively* with the actual data - meaning that it makes no difference if the stored value is upper case and the provided substring is lower case.

 The `%` sign before and after `lint` indicates that we could have any character, and any number of characters before and after that substring.